thijmen38/Earthy-Group2/docs/design.md

 <ins>*Support conditions*</ins>

 ![support1](img/supports.jpg)
-*Fig: Support conditions for the roof*
+*Fig: Support conditions for the roof and the wall*
 <div style="text-align: justify">
 All the edge points of the base of the roof are considered as fixed supports in all directions.
 All the edge points of the base of the wall, excluding the opening, are considered as fixed supports in all directions.
 </div>